fb-pixel

 How you show up visually, socially, and culturally.

-Most guitarists never stay in one lane long enough to be known for it.
+Most musicians never stay in one lane long enough to become known for it.

 • gimmicks